ItaiAxelrad/remote-sensing/posts/vectors.md

 circledat <- data.frame(mypointsUTM@data, row.names=c("1", "2")) circlesdf <- SpatialPolygonsDataFrame(spcircles, circledat)
 ```

-Similar results can be obtained using the function gBuffer of the package rgeos, as demonstrated below.
-Notice the use of two overlay functions from the package rgeos.
+Similar results can be obtained using the function `gBuffer` of the package `rgeos`, as demonstrated below.
+Notice the use of two overlay functions from the package `rgeos`.

 The final results can be plotted using basic R plotting commands: